 With the region’s highly educated workforce, the Sedgwick County area is a great place for headquarters or back office operations.
 Wichita is home to many headquarters and service operations, including the headquarters of the nation’s largest privately held company, Koch Industries.

 The Workforce Centers of South Central Kansas are a one-stop resource for job seekers and employers.
-At the Workforce Centers JOB SEEKERS will find the tools and training needed to build a successful career and EMPLOYERS will find help with their hiring, training, or human resources needs.
+At the Workforce Centers job seekers will find the tools and training needed to build a successful career and employers will find help with their hiring, training, or human resources needs.
 Because many local, state, and federal organizations help provide these valuable services, most are available free of charge.
 Partnering with KANSASWORKS to grow the talent pipeline in Kansas.

 Workforce Development Programs

 Several State of Kansas workforce development programs are great resources for some companies.
 Those programs include: Kansas Industrial Retraining (KIR), Kansas Industrial Training (KIT), and Kansas Investment in Major Projects and Comprehensive Training (KIMPACT).

 Kansas Industrial Retraining